 - How often you see your doctor or specialist

 - What other health conditions you have and how your anemia affects them

 You can expect the life insurance company to request your medical records, and any recent blood test results.
 They may run their own blood tests on you, as part of your medical exam.

 People with iron deficiency anemia can expect a Preferred or Standard Plus rating.
 To get one of these ratings, you need to be in good overall health, without other major health conditions.
 Controlling your condition, under the guidance of a physician, will help you get this rating.

 A Standard rating is common for people who have iron deficiency anemia but are not in otherwise perfect health.
 A Standard rating will still offer you an affordable policy.

 Anemia affects each person differently, and many people are able to live long, healthy lives, despite their condition.
-You shouldn’t assume having anemia will get you declined for life insurance.
+You shouldn’t assume having anemia will mean you’ll be declined for life insurance.

-We have helped many people get life insurance with anemia, and we can help you, too.
-We’ll start by reviewing the specifics of your condition and determining which companies are likely to give you the most affordable policy.
-Then we’ll guide you through the application process and help you review your coverage options.
-Contact us today to get started.
+They’ll start by reviewing the specifics of your condition and determining which companies are likely to give you the most affordable policy.
+Then they’ll guide you through the application process and help you review your coverage options.